KQM-git/HSRNews/readme.md

 ### Known Issues

+■2025/04/24

+- It is known that when the character Aglaea (Remembrance: Lightning) equips the Light Cone Make Farewells More Beautiful (Remembrance) for battle, the wearer may abnormally gain "Death Flower" under certain circumstances where she loses HP in turns beyond her own.
+This issue will be fixed in a future update.
+After the fix, the effect and the description for the Light Cone ability will be kept consistent.

 ■2025/04/21

 - It is known that the "Mem's Support" status cannot be removed normally under certain circumstances after being applied by memosprite "Mem" on all Remembrance characters and memosprites when Eidolon 1 is active for the character Trailblazer (Remembrance: Ice).
 This issue will be fixed in Version 3.3.